-This tech tip is written by one of the best techs I know.
+This tech tip is written by one of the best all-around HVAC minds out there.
 Neil Comparetto.

 I think that we all can agree that duct leakage is not ideal.
 Our job is to condition the space.
 If we can’t control the air, that becomes difficult.
 On top of that anytime you are losing already paid for conditioned air.
 But really, how bad could it be?

 I’m in Richmond Virginia, so we’ll use that as our example location.
 According to ACCA Manual J summer design conditions our outdoor design temperature is 92° Fahrenheit, with a moisture content of 106 grains per pound. (grains is a measurement of absolute moisture).
 Let’s use the indoor conditions 75° F and 50% relative humidity, which converts to 65 grains of moisture.

 Our example system will be a 3-ton air conditioner moving 1200 CFM with ducts in a vented attic.
 For this exercise, we won’t get into duct sensible heat gain that even a 100% tight duct system will have to overcome.

 This system will have a modest 10% supply duct leakage into the attic (Energy Star estimates that the typical duct system has 20-30% duct leakage).
 Assume 0% return leakage (which is unlikely).
 So we already know that 10% of our capacity is gone, never to return again into the attic.

 On a 3 ton air conditioner that will be roughly 3,600 btuh.
 We are now delivering 1080 CFM of supply air to the living space, and returning 1200 CFM.
 Where does the additional 120 CFM of return air come from?
 You guessed it, outside.
 The supply duct leakage into the attic, outside of our thermal and pressure boundary, has now brought the living space into a negative pressure.
 No big deal, it’s only 120 CFM… but have you ever done the math!?